 Installing a Nest thermostat is one of the best ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The specific error code supplies useful information about the underlying problem, something a professional technician can use to present solutions that much faster.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code offers useful information about the source of the problem, something a professional technician can use to offer solutions that much quicker.

-Listed below are seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you could address it and the estimated cost to do so.
-Don't forget that while the costs will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts necessary to finish repairs.
+Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could solve it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately hinge on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should include travel and labor costs along with any specific components required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician should inspect electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and gradually inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-After they find the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and gradually inspect each wire, ensuring they are fully inserted into the connector with the correct amount of exposed copper.
+After they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
-Assuming the breakers are on, you can search a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+Presuming the breakers are on, you can inspect a few other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and deliver power with a USB cable.
-If it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and supply power through a USB cable.
+Assuming it displays error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-The technician needs to carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician will cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that's the result of an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and solving electrical malfunctions.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the appropriate experience identifying and fixing electrical malfunctions.

 e73 – Critical